-Simon Max Bannister is a full-time sculptor with over ten years’ experience.
+Simon Max Bannister is a full-time sculptor with over a decade of experience.

-Originally from South Africa, his studio is now based in Wanaka, New Zealand.
-He currently works with bronze and steel as his material of choice.
-With his partner, Chelsea, he enjoys engaging with the sheer mountains and lakes of the South Island through trail-running and paragliding.
+Originally from South Africa, his studio is now based in Wanaka, New Zealand, and he currently works with bronze and steel as his materials of choice.
 He has been an ambassador artist for the David Shepherd Wildlife Foundation since 2013.
-His journey with art originated from land art experiences with Ahmad Nadalian.
+His artistic journey began with land art experiences with Ahmad Nadalian.

-His original profession with graphic design and subsequent photography gradually shifted into sculpting full time.
+Simon’s original profession of graphic design and subsequently, photography, gradually shifted into sculpting full time.
 Simon then worked as an artist in residence at Londolozi Game Reserve, inspired by the haven for wildlife and made aware of its precarious state.
-He then left to explore deeper into the texturally diverse South African backwaters, creating ephemeral works, exploring materials and developing new approaches as he went.
+Upon leaving the game reserve, he went onto to explore the texturally diverse South African backwaters more deeply, creating ephemeral works, exploring materials, and developing new approaches as he went.

 Themes of environmental degradation and habitat loss became apparent, as well as a fascination with fire.
-These themes culminated in 3 years at the original bronze age studio in Cape Town, working alongside Nic Bladen and Dylan Lewis.
+These themes culminated in three years at the original Bronze Age Studio in Cape Town, working alongside Nic Bladen and Dylan Lewis.

 “Since I met Emily and became aware of DSWF, I have found a way to give directly back to the very things that inspire me.
 To have lived in the bushveld and to know the feeling of South Africa’s dawn chorus, gives me such passion for the protection of those protected spaces and all its indigenous creatures.